lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ---

 ### > Tools & workflow
-As I said before, everyone’s path is different and so will be the tools you'll use and your workflow.
-There's no industry standard (as far as I know) how one goes about designing a level but some parts of the process will common to everyone.
-Below is the rough idea of how I approach it when designing a level -- I work with Unreal Engine 5 and my focus is 3D levels without a specific game genre.
+Everyone’s path is different and so will be the tools you'll use and your workflow.
+There's no industry standard (as far as I know) how one goes about designing a level but some parts of the process will be common to everyone.
+Below is the rough description of how I approach it when designing a level -- I work with Unreal Engine 5 and my focus is 3D levels without a specific game genre in mind.
+As I'm still learning, take these recommendations with a grain of salt.
+They work for me, might not work for you.

 ![](/images/posts/tools.png)

 #### Pen & paper
 Planning to do a 3D level?
-Start with sketching with a pen and paper.
-As soon as you have an idea, try to write it down on a piece of paper.
-It doesn’t have to be perfect (look at my rough sketch below, a three year old could make a better one) but it should give you an idea what you’re working towards.
-You’ll get a general idea about dimensions, division of space, where you want your objectives or enemies to be placed, etc. 100% you will move away from the original draft, but the first sketch will help to ground you.
+As soon as you have an idea, sketch it on a piece of paper.
+It doesn’t have to be perfect (look at my rough sketch below, a three year old could have made a better one) but your sketch should give you an idea what you’re working towards.
+You’ll get a general notion about dimensions, division of space, where you want your objectives or enemies to be placed, etc. Be 100% sure you will move away from the original draft but the first sketch will help to ground you.

 ![](/images/posts/sketch.png)

 #### Moodboard
+Surprisngly, moodboard are not just for concept artists and environment designers.
+You will benefit greatly from using references and moodboards to capture the essence about the style, details, and even functional decorations of your level.
+When designing a high-society restaurant the other day, I put together a moodboard of references as one of the first steps.
+The pictures guided me in how open the space will be and why, what's the usual disposition and style of the area, etc.

 ![](/images/posts/moodboard.PNG)

+I usually use [Milanote](https://milanote.com/) (it's pretty, yet functional!), [Miro](https://miro.com/) will do too and some studios use it as a standard for sharing creative ideas within a team.
+If you're looking for a desposit of references beyond Google, I encourage you to exploit the recommendation algorithms of [Pinterest](https://pinterest.com/).
+You'll find a lot there!

 #### Engine
 Choose your weap…engine wisely.
 Before I started working in Unreal Engine 5, mainly because of its rising prevalence in the industry, my weapon of choice was Unity.
 I was mostly using it for learning how to script but for whatever reason Unity just wasn’t working for me level building-wise.
 Switching to Unreal has made all the difference.